-Fox Sparrow who’d struck a window on her house.
+December 10, a resident of the Sunny Brae neighborhood of Arcata brought to our clinic a Fox Sparrow who’d struck a window on her house.
 Imagine the shock of hitting an invisible wall while flying.

 You can help protect songbirds from these collisions in a number of ways.
 Decals, objects suspended in front of the glass, anything that draws attention the fact that there is no safe passage.
 Both strongly reflected sunlight and apparent clear sailing right through a structure can deceive a quickly moivng bird.
-Multiple startegies may be necessary. (
+Multiple startegies may be necessary. (more info)

 After 12 days with her/his wing immobilized (periodically checking to make sure all was proceeding nicely) the Fox Sparrow’s clavicle had healed.
 Bird bones heal much faster than mammals!
 After a couple of days in our Songbird Aviary, so that we could evaluate the sparrow’s flight, all was well and the bird was ready for release.
-We took the lucky bird back to the neighborhood where s/he was found.

 As soon as the box was opened the sparrow darted to the nearest blackberry bramble and back to the life s/he’d known before it was interrupted by the invisible wall of glass.